The Bottleneck Fix Starting at $3,000, scaled to revenue · Two calls, one priority order, ten days

 8. Consider whether customer LTV assumptions still hold in the current climate

-The Diagnostic 10 days · 1 expert
+The Bottleneck Fix 10 days · 1 expert

 The controlling issue is not conversion.
 Your optimization target no longer predicts revenue — and traffic is leaking through the sales handoff before it converts.